 - Enabling 220 puppetry troupes in primary schools to disseminate MRE to thousands of fellow students and community members throughout Laos.

-World Education has developed a comprehensive UXO curriculum which includes a teacher guide, storybooks, songbooks, and posters for each primary school grade (grades 1-5).
-In the current project period, World Education is supporting MOES to integrate MRE lessons into the national primary school science and environment curriculum.
+WEI has developed a comprehensive UXO curriculum which includes a teacher guide, storybooks, songbooks, and posters for each primary school grade (grades 1-5).
+In the current project period, WEI is supporting MOES to integrate MRE lessons into the national primary school science and environment curriculum.
 As part of the national curriculum, MRE lessons will reach every primary school student in Laos.
 The MRE Project and MOES are also designing and piloting a new secondary school MRE handbook for the first time.
 The MRE curriculum emphasizes participatory learning, featuring student-centered activities and messages that are easy to understand and recall.

 Between 1964 and 1973, more than 240 million cluster bomb sub-munitions were dropped in Laos.
 80 million of these bombs failed to explode and continue to pose a hazard to civilians.
 Since 1964, approximately 20,000 people have been killed or wounded by unexploded ordnance (UXO), many of them in remote and rural areas.
 Medical treatment, physical rehabilitation, and mental health services are extremely limited throughout Laos, and poor communications and transport networks prevent survivors and their families from accessing services, which are concentrated in provincial capitals.